aragonzkresearch/blog/blogo-input/posts/math_notes.md

-### Notes on Elliptic curves over finite fields and their pairings
+### Notes on elliptic curves over finite fields and their pairings

 *2022-12-23 by [Matan Prasma](https://sites.google.com/site/matanprasma/)*